-* EYFS and Yr1 explore 'stories from faiths and cultures' to support their growing understanding of Religious Education.
+* EYFS and Yr1 explore stories from other faiths and cultures to support their growing understanding of Religious Education.

 Statement of Entitlement

 Our pupils receive the full entitlement of Religious Education as per the guidance of the Diocese of Rochester.
-Pupils tudy Christianity for at least 66% of the school year (the dicoese recommendation is at least 50%) and as a core subject at Christ Church (Erith) CofE Primary School, RE has dedicated time on every class' weekly timetable; accounting for 10% of timetable provision (the dicoese recommendation is at least 5%).
+Pupils study Christianity for at least 66% of the school year (the Diocese recommendation is at least 50%) and as a core subject at Christ Church (Erith) CofE Primary School, RE has dedicated time on every class' weekly timetable; accounting for 10% of timetable provision (the Diocese recommendation is at least 5%).

 Teaching & Learning Approach